lijing-21/website-1/docs/chapter2/API Testing.md

 ### Setting request URLs

 Each request you send requires a URL representing the API endpoint you are working with.
 The URL will typically be the base location plus path.
-For example, in the request `https://arextest.github.io/arex-doc`, `https://arextest.github.io/` is the base URL, and `/arex-doc` is the endpoint path.
+For example, in the request `https://arextest.github.io/website`, `https://arextest.github.io` is the base URL, and `/website` is the endpoint path.

-Enter the URL for the request you want to request into the URL field.
+Enter the URL for the request into the URL field.

 ![new tab](../resource/c2.requestURL.png)